 As earlier shown, Gaussian adaptation, GaA, may be used for maximization of manufacturing yield.
 The biological analogy to technical manufacturing yield becomes mean fitness.
 And a plausible definition of mean fitness, P, as a mean of probabilities is

-P = integral{ s(x) N(
+P = integral{ s(x) N(m – x) dx }

 where s(x) is the probability that the individual having the array of n quantitative (Gaussian distributed) traits xi, i = 1, 2, …, n.
-N is the Gaussian probability density function, p.d.f., with mean =
+N is the Gaussian probability density function, p.d.f., with mean = m.
+It may be that this definition is not very suitable for breeding programs.
+Nevertheless, it seems very useful in many philosophical discussions.

 A pocketful of theorems makes it plausible to use GaA as a simple second order statistical model of the evolution of quantitative traits provided that those traits are Gaussian distributed, or nearly so.
 This opinion has thus far not been accepted by the scientific community, but nobody has told me that any one of the theorems - I refer to - is wrong or that it can’t be applied to evolution.